HoffsMH/ex-tl/taskell.md

     * [ ] cpupower
 - What happens when restic is run and nothing left to backup?
 - done archive syncthing conflicts why?
+- somehow I am trying to do stuff to a tar file and its empty before I have appended a sha to the tar name???

 ## Selected